• Skip to primary navigation

 Asperger's is a form of autism and there's a lot of evidence that a gluten and casein-free diet can help those with autism.

-We didn't notice an immediate healing, but we did notice improvement in our son's symptoms upon removing gluten from his diet.
+We didn’t notice immediate healing, but we did notice improvement in our son’s symptoms upon removing gluten from his diet.
 (He had been casein-free since infancy due to a life-threatening allergy to dairy.)

-Going gluten free was a big deal for me.
+Going gluten-free was a big deal for me.

 I was a whole grain baking "maven", with a whole wheat bread in my repertoire that a baker's daughter told me I could easily sell.